Certified Apartment Manager

 Maintaining your CAM Credentials

 The CAM credential requires annual renewal based on the anniversary date of completion.
-Submission of both annual CAM dues of $100 and documentation of six hours of continuing education credit should be submitted to complete the annual CAM renewal.
+Submission of both annual CAM dues of $100 and documentation of eight hours of continuing education credit should be submitted to complete the annual CAM renewal.
 Find online submission and renewal information.

 TAKE CAM ONLINE ANYTIME!